PM Modi, European Council president discuss COVID-19 pandemic

 The two leaders also discussed the situation of and responses to the COVID-19 pandemic in India and the European Union.

+"The India-EU partnership has tremendous potential in many areas, including scientific research and innovation," the prime minister wrote on Twitter.

-They appreciated mutual cooperation extended in the face of the pandemic, including for ensuring supplies of essential pharmaceutical products, according to an official statement said.
+According to an official statement, they appreciated mutual cooperation extended in the face of the pandemic, including for ensuring supplies of essential pharmaceutical products.

 "The leaders recognised the importance of regional and global coordination to effectively address the health and economic impact of COVID-19," it said.